 Substitutions & variations

-- Add a some sprouts on top - like alfalfa or broccoli sprouts to decorate.
+- Add some sprouts on top - like alfalfa or broccoli sprouts to decorate for extra cuteness

 - Extra layer of diced mango - goes great as well.
 Make sure you use a firm mango so it's easy to dice.

 - Simplify the sauces - while I believe these sauces are the star of this dish, I understand that you might not have all the ingredients!
-If you simplify them, make sure to still include miso, rice vinegar and some sort of sugar or honey.
-Also you could add the tamari without the oil and ginger.
+If you simplify them, make sure to still include tamari (or soy if not GF), miso, rice vinegar and some sort of sugar or honey.

 Make a salmon tartare canape!